Kasumi0001/HCWA_Website/Please actually README for listed roles.md

 # HCWA_Website
  Collaborative GitHub repository for the WordPress website development for the History Council of Western Australia.
-Using HTML, CSS, PHP & JAVA for this development (Like how we've been doing for the Josh Homework) and handing the project off with relevant documents to our client.
+Using HTML, CSS, PHP/JAVA for this development (Like how we've been doing for the Josh Homework) and handing the project off with relevant documents to our client.

  **Team Members: Meagan, Zarah, Thisari, Chet & Jessica** Mark Cypher's GitHub = https://github.com/cyphem